raymondnagel/cubizer-project/README.md

 # cubizer-project
 A Java utility for creating 3D models out of cubes, and using them to create 2D sprite animations from different angles for games.
+Please note that I did not use any existing 3D library or toolkit to render the 3D objects; I developed and rendered everything using 2D drawings from scratch.

 This is a complete Java project which can be opened in the latest NetBeans IDE.
 It can also be run by executing 'Cubizer.jar' in the 'dist' directory.